 2.8.
-Readmission of Students with Previous AU Graduate Records then the academic unit must obtain approval from the Vice Provost for Research and Dean of Graduate Studies before the student is admitted to any graduate program, certificate program, or non-degree status.
-Specific conditions of provisional admission may be required by the teaching unit, academic unit, or VPR/DGS.
+Readmission of Students with Previous AU Graduate Records then the academic unit must obtain approval from the Dean of Graduate Studies before the student is admitted to any graduate program, certificate program, or non-degree status.
+Specific conditions of provisional admission may be required by the teaching unit, academic unit, or DGS.